terascope/teraslice/docs/packages/data-mate/data-frame.md

     /**
      * Map over the values and mutate them (must keep the same data type) *
-     * @note this mutates the values but doesn't change the length
+     * @note this mutates the values but doesn't change the size
      * @returns the current column so it works like fluent API */ map(fn: (value: Maybe<T>, index: number) => Maybe<T>): Column<T>;